Basecamping vs. Backpacking: What’s Right For You

 Basecamping is for those adventurers who are looking for an outdoor experience with all the amenities of home.
-On one of our basecamping trips expect to have access to hot showers every evening and wonderful meals complete with fresh produce daily.
-You can get the satisfaction of hiking hard during the day, and return to the campsite knowing a large comfy sleeping pad awaits you.
+On one of our camping tours (“basecamp tours”), you can expect to have access to hot showers every evening and wonderful meals complete with fresh produce daily.
+You can get the satisfaction of hiking hard during the day and return to the campsite knowing a large comfy sleeping pad awaits you.

-Due to the nature of permitting and regulations in backcountry areas, oftentimes, backpacking trips are confined to a smaller amount of guests.
-Therefore, if you want to share an experience with more friends/family (i.e. 6 or more generally) consider a basecamping trip as oppose to backpacking.
-Because these trips have more access to local ammenities, a trip like this can accomodate a variety of needs on the fly.
+Due to permitting and regulations in backcountry areas, oftentimes, backpacking trips are confined to a smaller amount of guests.
+Therefore, if you want to share an experience with more friends/family (i.e. 6 or more generally) consider a basecamping trip as opposed to backpacking.
+Because these trips have more access to local amenities, a trip like this can accommodate a variety of needs on the fly.

 You are a solo traveler looking to meet new like-minded friends!

 Solo travelers rejoice!
-If you are someone who enjoys traveling alone, but also enjoys swapping fun stories across a campfire with fellow singles, this trip type is a solid choice.
-A basecamping trip by its nature, has a built in communal aspect.
-We eat our meals together and hike together, which tends to bring people close quickly.
-So, if you are interested in a sunset hike with a few new friends just waiting to happen, a basecamp is definitely for you.
-It it important to note on these trips that, while the social aspect is true, there is always the option to create space for alone time.
+If you are someone who enjoys traveling alone but also likes swapping fun stories across a campfire with fellow travelers, this trip type is a solid choice.
+A basecamping trip by its nature has a built-in communal aspect.
+We eat our meals together and hike together, which tends to make people close quickly.
+So, if you are interested in a sunset hike with a few new friends, a basecamp trip is definitely for you.
+It is important to note that on these trips, while the social aspect is prominent, you’ll always the option to create space for alone time.

 Backpacking is hard, hard work.
-It will be challenging to your mind and your body for 3-7 long days, depending on your trip.
+It will be challenging to your mind and your body for three to seven long days, depending on your trip.
 You are on your feet most of the day, taking in the sights around you, with a 35-50lb pack on you at all times.
-You will not be able to shower on a trip like this, but you will get in touch with your feral, inner wild child side.
-A trip like this is not for the faint of heart, but it is worth every once of effort.
-If you do a backpacking trip, expect to come away from it with a new self-confidence that comes from doing hard things.
+You will not be able to shower on a trip like this, but you will get in touch with your inner wild child side.
+A trip like this is not for the faint of heart, but it is worth every ounce of effort.
+If you do a backpacking trip, you should expect to come away from it with a new self-confidence that comes from doing hard things.

-Oftentimes you will not seen anyone besides your guide and fellow trip goers for 3-4 days.
-Even with the pervasiveness of cell reception, many of the backcountry areas we operate does not have cell reception.
-Unplug, know that your responsible guide carries a satellite phone in case of emergencies, and relish in the fact that the only notification you will get is from the birds or squirrels.
+Oftentimes you will not see anyone besides your guide and fellow trip goers for three to four days.
+Even with the pervasiveness of cellphone towers, many of the backcountry areas we operate does not have cell reception.
+You can unplug, knowing that your responsible guide carries a satellite phone in case of emergencies.
+Relish in the fact that the only notification you will get is from the birds or squirrels.

 Backpacking is not something many of us do regularly.
-On a backpacking hiking vacation you must be able to pack and unpack all of your worldly possessions daily.
-While it may not seem too hard, imagine putting everything into a 90 L space!
+On a backpacking hiking vacation, you must be able to pack and unpack all of your worldly possessions daily.
+While it may not seem too hard, imagine putting everything into a 90-liter space!
 If you are ready to have a spiked learning curve for a few days, consider backpacking with us.
-Your guide will show you the tips and tricks needed to make everything – sleeping bag, sleeping mat, a tent, clothing, food, and water – all fit on your back.
-The satisfaction that comes from doing something this challenging will get you hooked for life as a thru-hiker.
+Your guide will show you the tips and tricks to make everything – sleeping bag, sleeping mat, a tent, clothing, food, and water – all fit on your back.
+The satisfaction that comes from doing something this challenging will get you hooked for life as a backpacker.

 Any meal you eat on a Wildland trip is going to be amazing, guaranteed.
 However, due to the fact that we must carry all the group’s food for the whole trip in our packs, this puts some limits on menu options.
 You can expect some fresh produce on the front and back end of a backpacking trip.
 During the middle of the trip, most meals are dried goods that are rehydrated and cooked by your guide.
 So, think along the lines of hearty stews, pancakes and sausage, soups, and pastas.

-Our backpacking trips tend to have a smaller amount of people, whether that is a few couples or 5 solo hikers.
-On a backpacking trip we hike long hours in the backcountry.
-As long as you keep your guide in sight you can be as introverted as you need.
+Our backpacking trips tend to have a smaller number of people, whether your group is comprised of a few couples or five solo hikers.
+On a backpacking trip, we hike long hours in the backcountry.
+As long as you keep your guide in sight, you can be as introverted as you need.
 Downtime happens more frequently on a backpacking trip once the next camp is all set up.
 So, if you are craving a hard day’s hike in exchange for time to read your book by the creek, consider a backpacking trip.

 Choosing a trip style can be a big move.
-However, regardless of trip style, you can expect a high standard of excellence and safety that is unparalleled in the industry.
-On each and every hike our guides deliver interpretative knowledge of the flora and fauna of an area, as well as cook up great food at the end of the day.
+However, regardless of the trip style, you can expect a high standard of excellence and safety that is unparalleled in the industry.
+On each and every hike, our guides deliver interpretative knowledge of the area’s flora and fauna.
+They also cook up great food at the end of the day and provide you with every hiking tip in the book.
 Whether you choose a base-camping or backpacking, you will receive a memorable hiking vacation!